AnkitPtl/SpartanDrive/README.md

 10. View each file(only the supported types)
 11. Email the current file
 12. Navigate into any level of directories one by one
-13. Used a cloud storage service to store file data, implemented our own file picker/browser, as opposed to using any stock file or document picker.
+13. Used a Google drive service to store file data, implemented our own file picker/browser, as opposed to using any stock file or document picker.
 13. Usage report: the user is able to see how many files and folders he owns, and their total size.
 14. Push notification: when a file is shared with you or unshared with you, you get a push notification.